 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If you received the first dose of Moderna’s or Pfizer’s COVID-19 vaccine, it’s important to complete the vaccination series.
-Most places will schedule your second dose as soon as possible at the same location where you received your first dose.
+Most places will schedule your second dose as soon as possible at the same location where you received your first dose, and some places are taking walk-in vaccinations.
 Should you need to reschedule, notify the vaccine provider sooner than later so they can fill your old spot and find a new date that works for you.

-Since Johnson & Johnson’s vaccine is one dose, all you have to worry about is getting to your appointment and protecting yourself after the shot until you can be considered fully vaccinated.
+Since Johnson & Johnson’s vaccine is one dose, all you have to worry about is getting to your appointment and protecting yourself after the shot until you’re considered fully vaccinated.

 Keep your CDC vaccination card safe and in good condition.
 You can take a photo of your card with your smartphone after each shot so you can have your vaccine information on you at all times.